-If someone reaches out to you with content that isn’t relevant to your readers, where the topic could almost or kinda be relevant topics but aren’t in the food blog industry specifically, then steer clear of this type of “help”.
-This is something that usually happens to newer bloggers who aren’t suspect of these offers.
-It seems like a good offer to have someone supply you with content.
+Steer clear of adding content that isn’t relevant to your readers on your site.
+If it could almost be relevant topics but aren’t in the food blog industry specifically, then steer clear of this type of “help”.

-- Create quality content!
-Create content around searcher intent, which is what Google Console can help you with.
+- Create quality content around searcher intent, which is what Google Console can help you with.
 These tactics will always benefit you.

 Backlinks are a good thing and adds a ton of value to your website.
 Ask for a link that’s “follow” instead of “no follow”.
 It’s a code that’s added to the link itself that allows the search engines to follow from site to site.
 You can see no-follow in the actual link if it’s no follow if you wanted to look for it.

 - To deep dive into different areas of your blog, then Food Blogger Pro is a good resource.
 It is subscription based.

 - MOZ is a well known source.
 They have great resources for the basics.
 To help you be aware of what is ok and what isn’t.

 - Hub spot is a bigger SEO authority you can use.